Do not rinse your child’s mouth for 12 hours afterwards – this will let the socket (where the tooth was) start to heal.

-- try to discourage your child from fiddling with the socket – this includes poking it with fingers or anything else, and trying to feel it with his or her tongue
+- Try to discourage your child from fiddling with the socket – this includes poking it with fingers or anything else, and trying to feel it with their tongue.

-- your child will probably need to avoid hard foods for the first day or so, but after that, he or she should eat normal foods
+- Your child will probably need to avoid hard foods for the first day or so, but after that, they should eat normal foods.

-- your child may be given a course of antibiotics.
-Follow the instructions and make sure he or she takes the complete course
+- Rarely, your child may be given a course of antibiotics.
+Follow the instructions and make sure they take the complete course.

-- your child is in pain and pain relief does not seem to help
+- If your child is in pain and pain relief does not seem to help

 Please note this is a generic GOSH information sheet.
 If you have specific questions about how this relates to your child, please ask your doctor.
 Please note this information may not necessarily reflect treatment at other hospitals.